jimmaaay/Portfolio/site/content/portfolio/crime-map.md

 listImage: /img/crime-map.jpg
 ---

 A google map where you can search for areas in the UK and will show the crime data associated there.

-The data is sourced from the following [https://data.police.uk](https://data.police.uk)
+## API's Used:

+* UK Police API - Getting crime data based on lat,lng coordinates [https://data.police.uk](https://data.police.uk)
+* Google Maps API - Used for displaying the map, markers & also gets the lat,lng coordinates of bounds of the location you searched for.

 ![Crime Map](/img/portfolio/crime-map.png)